-Blyth Spartans are delighted to announce a food bank collection at the club’s home game against Curzon Ashton on the 17th November.
+Blyth Spartans are delighted to announce a food bank collection at the club’s home game against Southport on the 27th April.

 Volunteer Iain Turton has organised the collection to support the Blyth Foodbank.